Hiteshpydev/chef_chatbot/README.md

 ![Chef Auguste frenchtoast Screenshot](frenchtoast.png "A screenshot showing an example conversation about making an omelette with Chef Auguste.")
 ##
-you can change the "system_config" can make the chat bot act like any chat bot like medical diagnose extra.
+you can change the "system_instruction" can make the chat bot act like any chat bot like medical diagnose extra.
 Change the config in main.py...
 Thankyou..
 --